Health and insurance

 All incoming students at Lund University Sweden are covered by either Student IN or FAS+, which you can read more about below.

-Sweden has an excellent healthcare system which you are entitled to use when you are studying here.
-There are no vaccination requirements for coming to Sweden, or for travel within the EU.
-Doctors, nurses and dentists invariably speak English and, in many cases, other languages besides Swedish.
+You are entitled to use the Swedish healthcare system when you are studying in Sweden.
+There are no vaccination requirements for coming to Sweden or for travel within the EU.
+Doctors, nurses and dentists usually speak good English and sometimes also other languages besides Swedish.

 The emergency telephone number in Sweden is 112.

 The University has a student health counselling service that students can turn to for health-related issues related to student life.

 If you are admitted to studies lasting longer than 12 months

 If you are admitted to a study programme at Lund University that is longer than 12 months, you should register in the Swedish Population Register at the Swedish Tax Office upon your arrival in Sweden.
 Once you are registered, you will receive a Swedish identity number (personal number).